afterlogic/docker-webmail-pro/README.md

 **NB:** Be sure to press "Create/Update Tables" button in "Database settings" screen of admin interface.

 Licensing Terms & Conditions
 ----------------------------

-Content of this repository is available in terms of The MIT License (see `LICENSE` file)
+Content of this repository is available in terms of The MIT License (see `LICENSE.txt` file)